-Administrators may need to log into Axiom Software as other users, in order to test security permissions.
-For example, you may define a table access filter for a particular security role, and then you want to log in as a non-admin user who belongs to that role to ensure that it is providing access to table data as intended.
+Administrators and other users who manage security may need to log into Axiom Software as other users, in order to test security permissions.
+For example, you may define a table access filter for a particular security role.
+In order to test that the filter is providing access to table data as expected, you can log in as a non-admin user who belongs to that role.

-The Security Management dialog provides a means for administrators to "log in as" another user, for the purposes of testing their security settings.
+Using the Security Management dialog, you can "log in as" another user, for the purposes of testing their security settings.